norseghost/norseghost.github.io/_posts/2018-08-30-why-academia.md

 It is expected of me to desire development and personal progress, and to seek to correct a situation where these expectations and desires are not met.

 This is exactly the central topic of the last lecture of my first week: *The educative discourse.*
-Our lecturer, [Jonas Lieberkind] [jlieberkind] detailed how, in the past decades, there has been an increased focus on refining, improving, extracting humane resources.
+Our lecturer, [Jonas Lieberkind] [jlieberkind], detailed how, in the past decades, there has been an increased focus on refining, improving, extracting humane resources.

 (pardon me while I rewrite my semi-legible scrawled notes in public)